Spring Programs

 Tufts Medical Center

 Housing is at local hotels, suite hotels, hostels, or apartments.
 Apartment rental can be arranged via Airbnb or through local listings.
 The Metro (subway) is safe, cheap, and very efficient for getting around.
 Many tourist destinations are available for weekends off.
+Because los Carnavales de Panamá typically occur during TUSM Block 10, there is the opportunity to participate in local culture.

 Spanish language skills are important.
 Because of the long Canal Zone presence of the United States, and the general cosmopolitan nature of Panama City, many health care professionals do speak some English.
 But proficiency in Spanish is essential to benefit from this elective.